danielsaidi/EmojiKit/Sources/EmojiKit/EmojiKit.docc/EmojiKit.md

-## Overview
+## About EmojiKit

 ![EmojiKit logo](Logo.png)

-EmojiKit is a Swift SDK that lets you build emoji-based features for all major Apple platforms (iOS, macOS, tvOS, watchOS & visionOS) and SwiftUI.
+EmojiKit lets you use emoji-based features on all major Apple platforms (iOS, macOS, tvOS, watchOS & visionOS) using Swift & SwiftUI.

-EmojiKit has all you need to work with emojis, including categories, support for localization & skin tones, unicode & version information, as well as convenient ``EmojiGrid`` and ``EmojiScrollGrid`` components.
+EmojiKit has everything you need to handle emojis, including support for categories, localization & skin tones, unicode & emoji version information, as well as convenient ``EmojiGrid`` and ``EmojiScrollGrid`` view components.